 I don’t use the word “dominance” when talking to people about training their dogs.
 There’s just no profit in it.
 Even given that dominance is about “priority access” and “social freedom,” but not about how to get it, I still see nothing but the potential for confusion and misuse.
 Given that in general parlance dominance means “total control,” and that it is so often equated with force (completely inappropriately), I avoid the term as if it were toxic.
 Which is exactly what I think it can be in this context.

-I’m currently very hesitant to incorporate any use of, as Patricia McConnell would say, “the D word.”
+I’m currently very hesitant to incorporate any use of, as Dr. McConnell would say, “the D word.”
 I literally tense up/growl inside every time I hear someone throw around the words “dominance” and “alpha.”
 What a headache.

 That being said, I only look at “dominance” as a concept that refers to specific interactions between dogs and dogs, not dogs and humans.
-I have recently been thinking about the term “dominance aggression,” which Patricia McConnell mentioned in her book The Other End of the Leash.
+I have recently been thinking about the term “dominance aggression,” which Dr. McConnell mentioned in her book The Other End of the Leash.
 (It was published in 2002, and I wish that I could personally have a discussion over tea with Dr. McConnell regarding her most current thoughts on the matter.)

-At one point, McConnell wrote about doing a series of tests with a dog to determine “how he reacts to something mildly aversive” and “what he does when [she starts] to take away his treasure” (133).
-McConnell explains:
+At one point, Dr. McConnell wrote about doing a series of tests with a dog to determine “how he reacts to something mildly aversive” and “what he does when [she starts] to take away his treasure” (133).
+Dr. McConnell explains:

 One of the ways that a dog can react is to go still and “hard-eyed,” a look that correlates with pure offensive aggression–not defensive aggression motivated by fear, not submission, and not passive helplessness.
 I see it from dogs who aren’t willing to concede an inch and who are signifying their willingness to back up a threat that they have just made.
 I see it in the few dogs that I think can be accurately described as “dominant aggressive,” like the wolf-dog hybrid whose look I interpreted as “Don’t you ever do that again” and who disciplined me with a single, hard bite to make his point.
 (133-134)